Schedule Commands

 Install all schedules defined in the selected profile(s).

-Note: On systemd, you need to start the timer once to enable it.
-Otherwise, it will only be enabled on the next reboot.
-If you don’t want to start (and enable) it now, pass the --no-start flag to the command.
+Note: On systemd, you must start the timer once to enable it.
+Otherwise, it will only activate after the next reboot.
+To skip starting (and enabling) it now, use the --no-start flag.

-If you use the --all flag to schedule all profiles at once, use either user mode or system mode.
-Combining both will not schedule tasks properly:
+When using the --all flag to schedule all profiles at once, choose either user mode or system mode.
+Mixing both will cause scheduling issues:

 Tip

-Before version v0.30.0, resticprofile did not keep a state of the schedule and unschedule commands.
-If you needed to make many changes to your profiles (e.g., moving, renaming, deleting), it was recommended to unschedule everything using the --all flag before making changes.
-This is no longer necessary since version v0.30.0.
+Before version v0.30.0, resticprofile did not track the state of schedule and unschedule commands.
+If you needed to make significant changes to profiles (e.g., moving, renaming, deleting), it was recommended to unschedule everything using the --all flag first.
+This is no longer required as of version v0.30.0.

 unschedule command

-Remove all schedules defined on the selected profile, or all profiles using the --all flag.
+Remove all schedules from the selected profile or all profiles using the --all flag.

-Before version v0.30.0, the --all flag didn’t remove schedules on deleted or renamed profiles.
+Before v0.30.0, the --all flag did not remove schedules for deleted or renamed profiles.

 Note

-The behavior of the unschedule command changed in version v0.30.0:
+Starting with v0.30.0, the behavior of the unschedule command changed:

 status command

-The status command output depends on the OS.
-Refer to the examples for expected output.
+The status command output varies by OS.
+See the examples for details.

 run-schedule command

-This command is used by the scheduler to tell resticprofile to execute within a schedule.
-It sets the proper log output (schedule-log) and other schedule-specific flags.
+This command allows the scheduler to instruct resticprofile to run according to a schedule.
+It configures the appropriate log output (schedule-log) and other schedule-specific flags.

-If you’re scheduling resticprofile manually, use this command.
-It executes the profile with all schedule-* parameters defined in the profile.
+If you’re manually scheduling resticprofile, use this command.
+It runs the profile with all schedule-* parameters defined in the profile.

-This command takes one argument: the command name followed by the profile name, separated by an @ sign.
+The command requires one argument: the command name followed by the profile name, separated by an @ symbol.

 resticprofile run-schedule backup@profile